 Once more, we acknowledge that web-based research is inherently incomplete and recognize that some of these results may not be accurate.
 If you feel that your school has been miscategorized or if you’ve spotted an error, we invite you to submit information by clicking here.
 We will review any submissions and adjust school classifications accordingly.

 Schools that were not included are schools whose websites contained no information about course offerings or whose course offerings did not reflect any offering of a privacy related course.

 |Tier||Number of Schools||Percentage|

-The table above represents our initial findings by tier.
-In total, 97 schools (48% of all schools) offer some privacy related courses.
-Of those, seven schools (3%) have a concentration or certification in privacy that results in formal recognition on a student’s transcript.
-Eleven schools (5%) offer at least one three-credit annual privacy course.
-Seventy-nine schools offer or have offered a course or seminar in privacy but not a concentration, certification or annual three-credit privacy course.
+The table above represents our findings by tier.
+In total, 109 schools (50.4% of all schools) offer some privacy related courses.
+Of those, eleven schools (5%) have a concentration or certification in privacy that results in formal recognition on a student’s transcript.
+Thirty schools (14%) offer at least one three-credit annual privacy course.
+Sixty-eight schools offer or have offered a course or seminar in privacy but not a concentration, certification or annual three-credit privacy course.

 The full breakdown of schools and their classification is in the table below.